6 nights 7 days in the Top North.

 A resting place for Rhodie's Khun Sa photo collage under Khun Sa's watchful eye

-A very pleased Kudun & John
+A very pleased Khurlurn & John

 Many important Khun Sa possesions went missing when his camp was attacked & overrun by the Thai troops in the 1982 battle to force him out of Thailand.

 Many of Rhodies' photos were on display in the museum as copies from various magazine articles.
-John & Kudun never knew where the originals came from, or who took them; so they were extremely thrilled to get some souvenir of the founder of their village Thoed Thai, especially when it was coming from the original photographer!
+John & Khurlurn never knew where the originals came from, or who took them; so they were extremely thrilled to get some souvenir of the founder of their village Thoed Thai, especially when it was coming from the original photographer!

 Thoed Thai is almost a lost / forgotten “kingdom” in North Thailand & the Shan there would like people to visit their town & see the history there.
 Khun Sa was arguably the one who created the Golden Triangle that millions of tourists have come to see.
 His history & legacy in Thoed Thai should not be forgotten.
 It is why many people are still attracted to the place, so if you want claim you’ve been to the Golden Triangle go to Thoed Thai, spend a night at John’s Rim Taan Guesthouse & visit the Khun Sa museum.
 Wear a GT Rider shirt & you will be warmly welcomed!